Run a canary release

 Prepare our blueprint

-Vamp allows you to do canary releases using blueprints.
-Take a look at the YAML example below.
-It is quite similar to the blueprint we initially used to deploy sava 1.0.0.
-However, there are two big differences.
+Vamp allows you to canary release application updates by merging new blueprints to a running deployment.
+Take a look at the YAML blueprint example below.
+It is almost identical to the blueprint we initially used to deploy sava 1.0.0, with one difference - this time the breed describes the sava:1.1.0 service.

 Deploy the new version of our application next to the old one